-UNIVERSITY OF CALIFORNIA, SAN FRANCISCO

-1Osher Center for Integrative Medicine

-2Department of Medicine
+UNIVERSITY OF CALIFORNIA, SAN FRANCISCO 1Osher Center for Integrative Medicine 2Department of Medicine

-This handbook is a product of the Caregivers Project, a collaboration between the UCSF Osher Center for Integrative Medicine and the UCSF Department of Neurological Surgery, funded by generous gifts from the Langeloth Foundation, the Mental Insight Foundation, and the Arthur Vining Davis Foundation.
+This handbook is a product of the Caregivers Project, a collaboration between the UCSF Osher Center for Integrative Medicine and the UCSF Department of Neurological Surgery.
+The first edition, published in 2007, was funded by generous gifts from the Langeloth Foundation, the Mental Insight Foundation, and the Arthur Vining Davis Foundation.
+The second edition, published in 2013, was generously funded by the DemandHope Foundation.